soulehshaikh99/win-screenshot/README.md

 1) It is capable of finding accurate coordinates of an Active Window or Taskbar irrespective of the taskbar location (BOTTOM, LEFT, TOP, RIGHT) on the screen.
 2) This is a Node.JS library but some part of the backend is developed using C#, which is useful for invoking Windows native methods easily.
 3) All Active Windows can be screenshotted at once automatically just by calling a single method.
 4) This library supports various image formats to save your screenshot in.
-(BMP, GIF, JPEG, PNG, TIFF).
+(GIF, JPEG, PNG, TIFF).

 <strong>Note:</strong>
 1) This library has a limitation for taking screenshots of only primary monitor/screen.